Back To CourseSupplemental History: Study Aid

-The first time Pizarro left Spain, he accompanied a voyage to Panama, which was being used as a Spanish base for explorations into South America.
-He then headed to the Gulf of Urabá off South America's Northern coast and reached as far as Cartagena, Colombia.
+The first time Pizarro left Spain in 1509, he accompanied a voyage to Panama, which was being used as a Spanish base for explorations into South America.
+He then headed to the Gulf of Urabá off South America's northern coast and reached as far as Cartagena, Colombia.

-Pizarro was sent by the Governor of Panama, Pedro Arias de Ávila, to establish trade relations with indigenous tribes along the Pacific coast of Panama.
-Throughout these voyages, he helped subjugate some of the less friendly native tribes.
+Pizarro was sent by the Governor of Panama, Pedro Arias de Ávila, to establish trade relations with indigenous tribes along the Pacific coast of Panama in 1515.
+Throughout these voyages, he helped subjugate some of the less-friendly native tribes.

-Pizarro accompanied an expedition into the territory of the Cacique Urraca, situated in present- day Costa Rica.
+Pizarro accompanied an expedition in 1520 into the territory of the Cacique Urraca, situated in present- day Costa Rica.

-Pizarro organized a team of explorers to seek this rumored wealth.
-He joined forces with a soldier named Diego de Almagro, and a priest named Hernando de Luque.
+In 1524, Pizarro organized a team of explorers to seek this rumored wealth.
+He joined forces with a soldier named Diego de Almagro and a priest named Hernando de Luque.
 They agreed to divide the gold, silver and precious stones they hoped to find during their conquests.

-The trio headed south from Panama again.
-A couple of times, they split up and Almagro went back to Panama to request reinforcements.
+In 1526, the trio headed south from Panama again.
+A couple of times they split up, and Almagro went back to Panama to request reinforcements.
 After the second request for more men and supplies, a new governor of Panama, Pedro de los Rios, began to lose faith in the expedition.
 He ordered them to return to Panama in six months.
 Pizarro and the crew continued toward Peru.

-Pizarro and his men reached the Peruvian Tumbes Region.
+Pizarro and his men reached the Peruvian Tumbes Region in April 1528.
 There they saw 'little camels' (llamas) and heard stories from 'friendly natives' of bountiful silver and gold and of a powerful empire who ruled those lands.
-It turns out the empire they heard of was the Inca Empire.
+It turned out the empire they heard of was the Inca Empire.